2026 Allulose Review: What It Is and How To Use It Right

 Allulose and fructose crystals behave similarly in the kitchen.

-Because they both hold on to moisture and melt and brown in similar temperature ranges, fructose and allulose often behave very similarly in real cooking and baking.
+Because they both hold on to moisture, melt and brown at similar temperature ranges, fructose and allulose often behave very similarly in real cooking and baking.
 Remember that fructose is one of the two sugars that make up table sugar—so this behavior isn’t unusual.

-• Allulose crystals, like fructose, are hygroscopic.
-It means that if allulose is left exposed, it will absorb moisture from the air when left exposed.
-That's why airtight storage matters, especially in humid environments.
-Allulose can clump or soften over time in open containers.
+Allulose crystals, like fructose, are hygroscopic.
+It means that if allulose is left exposed, it will absorb moisture from the air.
+When left exposed, the crystals can lose their dry, free-flowing structure and become sticky, compacted, or partially dissolved.
+That’s why airtight storage is especially important in humid environments.

-• Allulose crystals melt at a much lower temperature than table sugar.
-The temperature at which it turns into liquid is much lower, and the reason table sugar is highly stable in its granulated form at room temperature compared to allulose and fructose. 🎯 Allulose melting point ≈ 227°F (108°C).
+Allulose crystals melt at a much lower temperature than table sugar.
+That means allulose turns into liquid much sooner when heated.
+Table sugar, by contrast, has a much higher melting point, which is why it is more stable in its granulated form compared to allulose and fructose. 🎯 Allulose melting point ≈ 227°F (108°C).

 🄵 Fructose melts at ~236°F (114°C) 📌Table sugar melting point ≈ 340°F (171°C).